CLI Reference

 Get detailed information about the build process:

-mdl build --mdl hello.mdl -o dist --verbose
+mdl build --mdl hello.mdl --verbose

 Output includes: